The aim? To develop sustainable freight mobility within urban nodes.

-Vital Nodes aimed to develop sustainable freight mobility within urban nodes.
-It addresses the multi- and intermodal connection between long-distance and last-mile freight logistics and prioritises the deployment of innovative measures in the urban nodes Urban nodes are at the core of the Trans-European Transport Network (TEN-T).
-To develop sustainable freight transport systems while taking action to mitigate the negative impacts of traffic, they need an integrated system involving all levels: European, regional and urban.
-Cities play a key role to involve all stakeholders - especially freight carriers and infrastructure providers- and enable sustainable policy-making.
+VITAL NODES addressed the multi- and intermodal connection between long-distance and last-mile freight logistics and prioritized the deployment of innovative measures in the Urban nodes that are at the core of the Trans-European Transport Network (TEN-T).
+To develop sustainable freight transport systems while taking action to mitigate the negative impacts of traffic, it is necessary to develop an integrated system involving all levels: European, regional and urban.
+Cities play a key role to involve all stakeholders - especially freight carriers and infrastructure providers- and enable sustainable policymaking.

 VITAL NODES delivered three key results:

 1. Self-sustaining network of networks consisting of experts, end-users and case-owners